tensorush/Awesome-Graphics-Programming/README.md

     <p><a href="https://twitter.com/etiennejcb/">Animation by Étienne Jacob</a></p>
 </h4>

-## :man_teacher: Collection of the most awesome learning resources on 3D programming in Computer Graphics, Extended Reality (AR/VR/MR) and Machine Learning (CV, GDL) in the form of tutorials, videos and books.
+## :man_teacher: Collection of the most awesome learning resources on 3D programming in Computer Graphics, Digital Realities (AR/VR/XR) and Machine Learning (CV, GDL) in the form of tutorials, videos and books.

 > ### Contributions are very welcome! :hugs: